qbittorrent/qBittorrent-website/src/old_news.md

 </ul>

 ### Wednesday December 14th 2016 - qBittorrent v3.3.8 release
 <p>qBittorrent v3.3.8 was released.<br><b>NOTICE TO PACKAGERS:</b> Libtorrent 1.1.x series isn't officially supported yet.
-This qBittorent release uses API of 1.1.x that hasn't been released yet.
+This qBittorrent release uses API of 1.1.x that hasn't been released yet.
 It is in their git branch for now.
 Wait for 1.1.2 release, or build from RC_1_1 branch, or build against the 1.0.x series.</p>
 <ul>
 <li>FEATURE: Start using new libtorrent 1.1.x APIs (needs at least 1.1.2).
 Still unofficial support. (glassez, sledgehammer999)</li>
 <li>FEATURE: Add a new DHT bootstrap node run by libtorrent author arvidn. (sledgehammer999)</li>